aerogear/offix/docs/datastore/react.md

 ## useLazyQuery

 This hook provides a lazy `query` function.
-The `query` function accepts a filter, an id or nothing in which case all documents are returned.
+The `query` function accepts a filter, an id or nothing, in which case, all documents are returned.

 ```javascript
 import { useLazyQuery } from "offix-datastore";